zk-passport/openpassport/README.md

 #### I just read my passport but it says my signature algorithm is not implemented.
 What do I do ?

-Currently we only support the most common one `sha256WithRSAEncryption`.
-We will support the others shortly.
+Currently we support the most common one, RSA with sha256.
+We're planning to add support for others shortly.
 Feel free to try your hand at implementing one!

 #### What's the ICAO ?